jonathanbell/hashtags-cmd/README.md

 # Hashtags cmd

-Uses text files organized by category (filename) to randomize and display useful hashtags on the command line.
-The 30 or less hashtags can then be copied and pasted into Instagram.
+Uses text files organized by category (filename) to randomize and display useful hashtags and Instagram influencer accounts on the command line.
+The 30 or less hashtags along with the influencer accounts can then be copied and pasted into Instagram as a single string.

 ## Usage